If you made any changes in Pure these will be visible here soon.

 Bart is currently member of the "instituutsraad" of the NWO institute ASTRON, member of the Supervisory Board of PhotonDelta, Chairman of the scientific foundation of URSI Netherlands (Stichting Wetenschappelijke Activiteiten van het

-Nederlandse URSI Comité, SWAN), TPC chair of the IEEE Wireless Power Week 2019 and member of the scientific advisory board of the Business Cluster Semiconductors.
+Nederlandse URSI Comité, SWAN), chair of the 6G Forum at EuMW2025, member of the scientific advisory board of the Business Cluster Semiconductors.
 Recently, he was chairman of the NERG (Nederlands Radio- en Elektronica Genootschap, 2012-2017), chair of IEEE-Benelux (2014-2016) and vice-chair of the EuCAP 2014 organizing committee.

-He is also coordinator of two large European projects on 5G/6G (SILIKA and MYWAVE).
+He is also coordinator of two large European projects on 5G/6G (SILIKA and MYWAVE) and co-founder of the NGF FNS-6G program.

 Expertise related to UN Sustainable Development Goals